 When reading through the selling points of different solar panels, you'll often see jargon to describe the type of solar cells used, such as “Mono or Poly” or “P-type or N-type”.

-But until you know what that means, you don’t know why it matters.
+But until you know what it means, you don’t know why it matters.

-So, today, let’s break down what these different panel manufacturing methods are, and what they mean for you and your home system.
+So, today let’s break down what these different solar cell manufacturing methods are, and what they mean for you and your home system.